Particular/docs.particular.net/nservicebus/azure-storage-queues/configuration.md

 The number of parallel receive operations that the transport is issuing against the storage queue to pull messages out of it.

-Defaults: value is dynamically set based on the endpoints [message processing concurrency limit](/nservicebus/operations/tuning.md), using the following equation:
+Defaults: In Versions 7 and above the value is dynamically calculated based on the endpoints [message processing concurrency limit](/nservicebus/operations/tuning.md), using the following equation:

 `Degree of parallelism = square root of MaxConcurrency (rounded)`